 During the film over 200 different guns of 30 different types were used, most notably the GE mini-134 mini-gun.
 In reality this weapon fired far too quickly at a speed impossible for the eye or ear to register individual shots so it was slowed down considerably in order to have a greater impression.

-A 16-minute longer Special Edition was released in 1993.
-This followed a campaign by fans who had seen scenes in the trailers that were not in film.
-Following the success of 1991's Aliens and The Abyss Special Editions had been successful and facing a fan campaign to release a longer version of the film, the studio agreed to release a new extended Special Edition version of the film was released.
+A 16-minute longer Special Edition was released in 1993 following a fan campaign who had noticed numerous scenes in the trailers that had not appeared in the film.
+As 1991's Aliens and The Abyss Special Editions had been successful and facing a fan campaign to release a longer version of the film, the studio agreed to release a new extended Special Edition version of the film.
 At the time Cameron emphasised that this new Special Edition was not a 'director's cut' and did not replace or correct the original, but instead was a slightly different version that was made in a manner free of theatrical constraints.

-Scenes restored for the Special Edition include one in which Sarah Connor is drugged while in the mental home and sees Reese in a vision.
-In this, Reese says the words There is no fate but what we make for ourselves.
-These had been edited out of The Terminator but would be referred to later.
 Another restored scene was a very complicated sequence in which John Connor resets a switch in the Terminator's head to enable him to learn and become more independent.
 This scene shows how Sarah began to accept her son's leadership rather than insisting he follow her direction.
-In other scenes the character of Dyson features a little more background, specifically showing how he intended his work to be force for good, wanting to make flawless machine free from human error that will keep people safe and at no point foresaw the disastrous consequences.
+In other scenes the character of Dyson features a little more, specifically showing how he intended his work creating Skynet to be force for good.
+Dyson wants to make flawless machine free from human error that will keep people safe and at no point foresaw the disastrous consequences.